 Shetland Wool Week is a world renowned celebration of Britain’s most northerly native sheep, the Shetland textile industry and the rural farming community on these islands.
 Shetland wool is a world class natural fibre, with a long standing reputation for quality, strength and excellence from the fleece to the textile products.
 Shetland knitwear has a deserved respect gained from many generations of hard working knitters and crofters producing some of the finest lace and Fair Isle knitwear.

-Since its conception eight years ago, Shetland Wool Week has grown into an internationally acclaimed event.
+Since its conception nine years ago, Shetland Wool Week has grown into an internationally acclaimed event.
 This year there will be an extensive range of exhibitions, classes and events, which will cover many different subjects.
 These will include; weaving, spinning, dyeing, Fair Isle and lace knitting as well as many other fascinating subject areas.
 Events will take place from the most southern tip of the Shetland, right up to the most northerly island of Unst, famous for its beautiful lacework, with many locations in between.

 Shetland knitwear designer and hand spinner, Elizabeth Johnston, will be the patron for the ninth Shetland Wool Week.

 Elizabeth was a natural choice for the SWW committee and we are honoured to have someone with such a deep textile knowledge.
 She is an inspiration: running her own small business, transforming Shetland fleeces into beautiful yarn which she then naturally dyes and eventually works into delicate hand knitted items.